-Bronwyn Clarke has recently re established her Pottery in Deep Bay, Tasmania.
+Bronwyn Clarke established her Pottery in Deep Bay, Tasmania in 2016.

-Her love of sailing has brought her to the Huon Valley, Tasmania, which has also reawakened her passion for making pots.
+Her love of sailing has brought her to the Huon Valley, Tasmania, however it was the seam of clay on which she lives that has reawakened her passion for making pots.

 Formally trained as an Art Teacher, through the National Art School Sydney, Bronwyn became a Professional Potter/Educator spanning two decades commencing in the mid 1970’s.